Lazarus Lake

-Gary Cantrell, known as Lazarus Lake, is an endurance race designer and director.
-His races, including the Barkley Marathons, the Big's Backyard Ultra, the Last Annual Heart of the South, and the Strolling Jim 40, are known for their extreme challenge.
+Gary Cantrell, known as Lazarus Lake, is an American endurance race designer and director.
+His races, including the Barkley Marathons, the Big's Backyard Ultra, the Last Annual Heart of the South, the Strolling Jim 40, and the Last Annual Vol State Road Race are known for their extreme challenge.

 A largely fringe figure known only within the world of ultrarunning, Cantrell gained worldwide recognition following a 2014 documentary called The Barkley Marathons: The Race That Eats Its Young.
 Lake has developed a cult following.

 Career

 In 1979, Lake organized his first ultramarathon, known as The Strolling Jim 40.
 The race was named after the first Tennessee Walking Horse to win best of his breed at the Tennessee Walking Horse National Celebration.
 The race is still held annually and is one of the oldest ultramarathons in the Southern United States.

 In 1986, Lake created the Barkley Marathons, a 100 mile ultramarathon that has elements of orienteering and off-trail scrambling.
 The race has developed a reputation for its difficulty and is often referred to as "the race that eats its young".
 According to Lake, the Barkley Marathons are meant to test the limits of human endurance.

 In 2012, Lake created the backyard ultra, where participants run a 4.167-mile (6.706 km) loop every hour, on the hour and are eliminated if they fail to complete the loop in time.
 The distance of each loop is equal to 100 miles divided by 24 hours, so that a competitor would run 100 miles for a full day of competition.
 The winner is the competitor who finishes one extra loop after all the other runners have dropped.
 The length of the event can range from 24 hours to four and a half days.

 In 2020, Lake held the first Big Dog's Backyard Satellite Team Championship, where 25 countries competed against one another remotely from their respective homelands.
 Each team was allowed 15 runners and a team score would be the accumulation of the loops of each runner.
-By 2022, the number of countries participating had ballooned to 37 countries, which The New York Times called "an international battle royale," encompassing "qualifiers, hype videos and a livestream broadcast."
+By 2022, the number of countries participating had ballooned to 37 countries, which The New York Times called "an international battle royale", encompassing "qualifiers, hype videos and a livestream broadcast".